DerBejijing/mcserver-reversing-toolkit/USAGE.md

 **decompile.sh**
 All decompilers are run and installed via an individual bash-script in the './tools/decompilers' directory.
 That way, you can easily add other decompilers and commands to install them without changing the other scripts themselves.
 And sharing these scripts is just as simple.
+NOTE: the installer for the fernflower decompiler uses gradle to compile.
+You will therefore have to switch to a lower version of java.
+On debian-based systems you can use `update-alternatives --config java` to do that.

 Option | Function